Western Australian Consolidated Acts

 (ii) had had a licence or permit referred to in subsection (1) revoked,

-in relation to the firearm or a firearm of the same kind;
+in relation to the firearm or a firearm of the same kind, or the firearm or a firearm of the same kind to which the major firearm part relates; or

-(b) the firearm was a handgun or a prescribed firearm;
+(b) the firearm was a handgun or prohibited firearm; or

-(c) at the time of the offence, any number or identification mark which was on the firearm had been defaced or removed; or
+(c) at the time of the offence, any number or identification mark which was on the firearm or major firearm part had been defaced or removed; or

-(d) the firearm had been altered from the design or characteristics of its original manufacture.
+(d) the firearm or major firearm part had been altered from the design or characteristics of its original manufacture.

 (1ad) Unless subsection (1aa), (1ab) or (1ac) applies, a person who commits a crime under subsection (1) is liable, on conviction, to imprisonment for 5 years.

-Summary conviction penalty: Imprisonment for 3 years or a fine of $12 000.
+Summary conviction penalty for a crime under subsection (1): imprisonment for 3 years or a fine of $12 000.

 (1ae) Subsection (1) does not apply to coming into, or being in, possession of ammunition under section 30(2) as the agent of a person to whom it is, or is to be, delivered as soon as is reasonably practicable.